 Myth 1: “Boarding school is only for the wealthy.”

-Reality: The most selective boarding schools have some of the most robust financial aid programs in American education.
-Many have explicitly committed to meeting 100% of demonstrated financial need — meaning the school covers the gap between what a family can afford and the full cost.
+Reality: The most selective boarding schools have some of the strongest financial aid programs in American education.
+The school calculates what your family can afford and covers the gap.
+Families earning $75,000 per year can pay as little as $10,000-$20,000 annually at well-endowed schools.

 Myth 2: “Sending your child to boarding school means you don’t want them at home.”

 Most boarding school students come home for long weekends, school breaks, and summer.
 Many describe the independence they develop as one of the most valuable things they got from the experience.
-The relationship between boarding school students and their parents is often closer and more deliberate than it would have been otherwise, precisely because time together becomes intentional.
+The relationship between boarding school students and their parents is often closer and more deliberate than it would have been otherwise.
+When time together is limited to weekends and breaks, families stop spending it on logistics and start spending it on each other.

 Myth 3: “You have to be from the right background to fit in.”

-Reality: The demographics of boarding schools have changed substantially over the past two decades.
+Reality: The demographics of boarding schools have changed a great deal over the past two decades.
+According to TABS (The Association of Boarding Schools), 40% of boarding school students identify as students of color, and international students make up 15–30% of many student bodies.
 Today’s top boarding schools actively recruit students from diverse backgrounds, geographies, and family circumstances.
-International students make up 15–30% of many student bodies.
 First-generation boarding school students are not uncommon.

 Myth 4: “Boarding school is academically brutal – most students struggle.”

-Reality: The most selective boarding schools are rigorous, but rigour and struggle are not the same thing.
-These schools invest heavily in academic support: small class sizes (often 10–12 students), faculty who are accessible outside class hours, peer tutoring programs, and advisors who monitor each student’s progress.
+Reality: The most selective boarding schools are rigorous, but rigor and struggle are not the same thing.
+These schools invest heavily in academic support: small class sizes (the TABS average is 12 students per class, with a 1:7 faculty-to-student ratio), faculty who are accessible outside class hours, peer tutoring, and advisors who monitor each student’s progress.

-The students most likely to struggle are those who were placed in the wrong school for their profile — which is exactly what good placement work prevents.
+The students most likely to struggle are those who were placed in the wrong school for their profile — which is exactly why choosing the right school matters so much.

 Myth 5: “It’s all elite sports and exclusive clubs – my student won’t find their place.”

 Reality: Every boarding school is a full-time community, which means the breadth of activities is enormous.
-Students who would never make a varsity team at a large public school often become central figures in theatre, robotics, journalism, debate, or music.
-The smaller community and 24-hour structure mean there is far more room for students to find their people and their activities than in a typical day school environment.
+Students who would never make a varsity team at a large public school often become central figures in theater, robotics, journalism, debate, or music.
+The smaller community and 24-hour structure mean there is far more room for students to find their people and their activities than at a typical day school.

-The student who arrives feeling like an outsider academically often flourishes precisely because boarding school lets them be known as something other than their grades.
+The student who arrives feeling like an outsider academically often flourishes at boarding school, where they get to be known as something other than their grades.

 Myth 6: “My student isn’t ready to be away from home.”

 Reality: “Readiness” is real, but families often underestimate their child’s capacity for it.
-The first weeks of boarding school are genuinely hard for many students — homesickness, unfamiliar routines, and new social dynamics are real.
+The first weeks of boarding school are hard for many students: homesickness, unfamiliar routines, and new social dynamics are real.
 But the majority of students who struggle in the first month describe that same period as the turning point in their development.

-The useful question is not “Is my student ready right now?” but “Is my student the kind of person who, with support, would grow into this?”
-Schools have seen thousands of students navigate this transition and are specifically equipped to support them through it.
+The better question is not “Is my student ready right now?” but “Is my student the kind of person who, with support, would grow into this?”
+Schools have seen thousands of students go through this transition and are specifically equipped to support them through it.

-That said, there are students who genuinely are not ready — and a good placement consultant will tell you honestly if they see that.
+That said, there are students who are truly not ready, and a good placement consultant will tell you honestly if they see that.

 Myth 7: “Boarding school only leads to Ivy League – it’s not worth it if that’s not our goal.”